UWindsor offers resources to assist you. We are here to support you!

 The Office of Human Rights, Accessibility and Equity website has many resources for accessiblity and accommodation including accessibility training, accommodation and information on how to create accessible documents.

 The OHREA office also organizes Accessibility Awareness Days on main campus each year.
 This event hosts many speakers who speak about disabilities and accessibility awareness.
-Dr. Jijian Voronka, Co-ordinator of the Disability Studies program was a presenter at last year's event.
-Her presentation was titled "Welcome Disability with the Social Model".
-To view the presesentations, please visit follow this link.
+Dr. Jijian Voronka, Co-ordinator of the Disability Studies program was a presenter with Iseonna Silliker at last year's event.
+Their presentation was titled "Welcome Disability with the Social Model".
+To view their presesentation, please visit follow this link.

 Read more about the Office of Research and Innovation Services (ORIS) by following this link https://www.uwindsor.ca/research-innovation-services/